 Get 8 – 12 oz of lukewarm water (tap is usually okay, distilled is better — more on this below) and mix in two or three drops of detergent.
 Mix it well.

-Dip the pad in the mix to saturate it, then scrub the pad around on the surface, moving in the direction of the grooves.
+Dip the pad in the mix to saturate it, then scrub the pad around on the record surface, moving in the direction of the grooves.
 The pad is soft, so you shouldn’t be afraid to scrub it thoroughly.
+Try to prevent the labels from getting any fluid on them (some have inks that will run).

-Rinse the playing surface of the record (not the label!) thoroughly under room temp tap water until there’s no evidence of soap bubbles.
+Rinse the playing surface of the record (not the label!) thoroughly under room temp tap water (see below) until there’s no evidence of soap bubbles.

-Shake off the excess water (or put a pencil through the center hole and spin it — warning, you may get wet!) and then blot dry whatever is left gently with a soft paper towel.
+Shake off the excess water (or put a pencil through the center hole and spin the record — warning, you may get wet!) and then blot dry whatever is left gently with a soft paper towel.

 - A note about the rinse stage: Many people will say that tap water is bad for record surfaces because of the chemicals added in municipal systems or the minerals present in well water and/or water softeners.
 If you have concerns about these, use distilled water for your rinse stage (a squeeze bottle might be handy for this).
 My take is that if you spin and blot the rinse water thoroughly, the chemicals and/or minerals don’t get a chance to build up on the record surface.
+But that may depend on the quality of your tap water.
 The records I cleaned under tap water sound fine to me.
-But I do use distilled water for the rinse stage with my machine.
+But these days I use distilled water for the rinse stage with my machine.

-Let air dry in a clean dish rack.
+Let the record air dry in a clean dish rack.
 Wait at least 10 mins before playing.

 Rinse your brush before starting on the next record (esp if the records are visibly dirty*).